luminovang/documentation/routing/route-attribute.md

 ***

+### Prefix Attribute

+In Luminova, the `Prefix` attribute is an optional class-level feature that enables you to define a global `URI` or `URI Patterns` for a controller.
+This allows the controller to handle only requests matching the specified prefix.
+Additionally, it supports an optional error handler for invalid URIs.
+This attribute optimized routing by reducing redundancy in route definitions.
+[Learn more in the documentation](/routing/prefix-attribute.md).

+***

-## Error Attribute
+### Error Attribute

-Luminova provides an optional class-level `Error` attribute, allowing you to define a global error handler for `HTTP` routes.
-[Read the documentation here](/routing/error-attribute.md).
+The `Error` attribute is an optional class-level feature in Luminova that allows you to define a global error handler for all route methods within a controller.
+This ensures consistent error handling across the class and improves code maintainability by centralizing error management.
+[Explore more in the documentation](/routing/error-attribute.md).

 ***
 ## Getting Started